5 Frequently Asked Questions About Teledermoscopy Answered

 The crucial aspect of this service is online connection for proper communication.
 A cloud-based EMR system that can offer seamless access to online connectivity is imperative in this regard.
 On the other hand, patients will have to provide high-quality imaging of their lesions for analysis.
 Mobile dermoscopes play a key part in this as they empower patients to have an active and leading role in the care of their own skin.

-4- How can my patients connect with me to submit their images?
+4. How can my patients connect with me to submit their images?

-Patients can make use of mobile dermoscopes that benefit from the imaging capacities of modern mobile devices such as smartphones and tablets.2 MoleScope and similar devices can offer the perfect balance between portability, quality of image and cost/benefit ratio to make an ideal option for patients.
+Patients can make use of mobile dermoscopes to benefit from the imaging capacities of modern mobile devices such as smartphones and tablets.2 MoleScope and similar devices can offer the perfect balance between portability, quality of image, and cost/benefit ratio to make an ideal option for patients.
 With added features like cross-polarized lighting, a ~60x magnification capacity and interchangeable lenses, it offers images of the quality comparable to the ones taken in traditional in-clinic consultations.
-Additionally, the utilization of dedicated mobile applications that work seamlessly for the collection, storage and sharing of the images taken really offers a simple mechanism to connect with doctors.
+Additionally, the utilization of dedicated mobile applications that work seamlessly for the collection, storage, and sharing of the images taken really offers a simple mechanism to connect with doctors.
 What’s more, mobile application features work to deliver images and patient information to cloud-based EMR platforms in real time.
 Thus, an efficient workflow is established allowing for a diagnosis to be received in a few days, in contrast to longer waiting periods for personal consultations.

-The close relation of teledermoscopy with technological and communication systems anticipates a rapid evolution of the practice as such systems keep evolving and become more widely available.
+The close relation of teledermoscopy with technological and communication systems anticipates a rapid evolution of the practice as such systems keep evolving and become widely available.
 The utility of teledermoscopy has been shown to increase the accuracy of teledermatology in around 15%, making it a powerful tool for skin cancer early detection as it continues to expand.3 Furthermore, approaches such as total body photography are emerging as the latest trend in dermatology imaging tools to support diagnosis.
 Being able to perform total body photography to track every single spot in a patient, while combining the deep analysis capability of dermoscopic imaging for suspicious lesions puts teledermoscopy at the forefront of the fight against skin cancer.

 Patient are able to perform their own regular skin checks utilizing mobile dermoscopes